When people think Europe,

 Dare explore the Red Light District

 There’s no way in hell you could ever go to this versatile city and miss one of the best-known districts that gave it a part of its modern fame – the Red Light District.
 I felt naughty just walking down the street, but I guess it’s hard to escape that feeling coming from a place where that level of liberalism still doesn’t exist.
 And yup, most if not everything you’ve heard is true – the sex shops and brothels to begin with.

 However, there are other valuable spots, such as eclectic restaurants and laid-back pubs perfect for a tired tourist, so you can take a moment of rest even in this vivid part of the city.
 Interestingly enough, this district is also home to the oldest building in Amsterdam, Oude Kerk, another architectural marvel worthy of a visit.

 Anything but conventional, Amsterdam still preserves its historical value and integrity, all the while leading the way in innovation of the spirit and culture alike.
+What to do in Amsterdam?
 It’s a living, breathing entity, this city, and I’m certain that every time I visit, I’ll find yet another new spot at which to marvel, and a new adventure waiting around the corner.